Jfri3ss/Swift-Code/README.md

      - Encrypts and decrypts messages from a String input.
    - Caesar's Cipher was made and run in CodeCademy!

-2. **Magic 8-Ballt**: Uses Swift switch statement conditionals and the Swift random number function to generate responses randomly, like a Magic-8 Ball.
+2. **Magic 8-Ballt**: This method uses Swift switch statement conditionals and the Swift random number function to generate responses randomly, like a Magic-8 Ball.
    - Features:
      - Ask the Magic-8 Ball a question via string input in the code
      - See the responses generated each time you run the program and ask a question.
    - The Magic-8 ball code was made and ran in Codecademy!

-3. **Morse Decoder**: This program uses loops to decode Morse Code into English and serves as an introduction to Libraries in Swift.
+3. **Morse Decoder**: This program uses loops to decode Morse Code into English and introduces Libraries in Swift.
    - Features:
      - Input a code Morse code syntax with dots and dashes.
      - Run the program to see if the decoded text is interpreted in English.